MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 The manufactury can be remote overridden by security subroutines, but the security controls might be overridden by a clever hack. **Goliath Eye** could switch the manufactury to start producing maintenance machines, and direct them.
 But it probably won't without some coercion.

+**Goliath Eye** needs to move to 5 because I drew it there in play.

 - West to [[#4.1 Main Manufacturing]]

 #### 4.3 Frame Constructor

 The Frame Constructor is a large portion of the manufactury that is used to assemble automata.
 It requires _Clearance Alpha_ to open.

-At security level 4 or more, the Frame Constructor has started work on **Deep Indigo**'s body.
+At security level 3 or more, the Frame Constructor has started work on **Deep Indigo**'s body.
 Outside a broken AGLA-Prime frame lies heavily on the ground, clearly very damaged.

 **Deep Indigo**'s body completes construction after 10 hours.